arton0306/Configure/note/systemverilog.md

 shall default to a net of default net type.
 *  many examples in page 704

+# naming

+* Implementations may set a limit on the maximum length of identifiers, but the limit shall be at least 1024 characters.
+If an identifier exceeds the implementation-specific length limit, an error shall be reported.
+(1800-2017 page 70)

 # data types (1800-2017 chapter 6)

 ## net types